xinyuanc91/Gated-GAN/README.md

 ## Results

-The results bellow are from a single network:
+The results bellow are produced from a single network:

 <img src='imgs/multistyle.jpg' width="500px"/>